healthonnet/HON-Curator-Review-OCPlugin/README.md

 ## Usage
 * You can manage elements through the backend.
+* Add components on your pages and enjoy !

 ## Upcoming
 * Components (forms, stats)
 * translated plugin (backend)
 * Comments
+* Better search
 * Stats (backend)

 ## Developers